treeverse/lakeFS/docs/integrations/spark.md

 The data is now created in lakeFS as new changes in your branch.
 You can now commit these changes or revert them.

-## Access lakeFS using the lakeFS-specific Hadoop FileSystem
+## Use the lakeFS-specific Hadoop FileSystem

 In this mode, the Spark application will read and write directly from the underlying object store, significantly increasing application scalability and performance by